-- a.
-Following a person; - b.
-Being or remaining in close proximity to a person; - c.
-Entering or remaining on or near a person's property, residence, or place of employment; - d.
-Monitoring, observing, or conducting surveillance of a person; - e.
-Threatening (directly or indirectly) a person; - f.
-Communicating to a person; - g.
-Giving gifts or objects to, or leaving items for, a person; - h.
-Interfering with or damaging a person's property (including pets); or - i.
-Engaging in other unwelcome contact. - f.
+- Monitoring, observing, or conducting surveillance of a person; - Threatening (directly or indirectly) a person; - Communicating to a person; - Giving gifts or objects to, or leaving items for, a person; - Interfering with or damaging a person's property (including pets); or - Engaging in other unwelcome contact. - f.
 Sexual Harassment: Sexual harassment is any unwelcome conduct of a sexual nature where: - i.
 Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of a person's employment, academic standing, or participation in any University program and/or activity, or is used as the basis for University decisions affecting the individual (often referred to as "quid pro quo" harassment); or - ii.
-The conduct has the purpose or effect of: - Substantially interfering with, limiting or depriving a member of the community from accessing or participating in the academic or employment environment, and/or substantially interfering with an individual's academic performance or work performance; or - Creating an academic or working environment that a reasonable person would consider to be intimidating, hostile, or offensive.
+The conduct has the purpose or effect of: - Substantially interfering with, limiting or depriving a member of the community from accessing or participating in the academic or employment environment, and/orsubstantially interfering with an individual's academic performance or work performance; or - Creating an academic or working environment that a reasonable person would consider to be intimidating, hostile, or offensive.